What is Syphilis?

-Syphilis is transmitted through oral, genital or anal sex with an infected person.
-A pregnant woman with syphilis can pass it on to her unborn child, sometimes causing birth defects or death.
-Although less common, it can be transmitted through injection drug use or through broken skin on the body.
+Syphilis is a common sexually transmitted infection (STI) that is passed through oral, vaginal, front hole, and anal sex.
+A pregnant person with syphilis can pass it on to their child, sometimes causing birth defects or death.
+Although less common, it can be transmitted through injection drug use or through broken skin.

-Syphilis is diagnosed through a simple blood test and is easily treated with penicillin or other antibiotics.
-Left untreated, syphilis moves through five stages:
+Syphilis is diagnosed through a blood test and is easily treated with penicillin or other antibiotics.
+Left untreated, syphilis moves through four stages:

-Syphilis is infectious mostly during the primary, secondary and early latent (less than one year) stages.
-During the latent stage, syphilis may progress into a tertiary infection.
+Syphilis is infectious mostly during the primary and secondary stages (less than one year).
+During the latency stage, syphilis may progress into a tertiary infection.
 It is at this stage that syphilis can do the most damage to the body, affecting the brain, blood vessels, the heart and bones.
 It can eventually lead to death.